 No outside communication is allowed, except through the jury keepers.

-It is an offence (that is, contempt of court), punishable with a fine or imprisonment, for a juror to tell anyone about any statements, opinions, arguments or votes made by members of the jury while they are considering the case.
+It is an offence, punishable with a fine or imprisonment, for a juror to tell anyone about any statements, opinions, arguments or votes made by jury members while they are considering the case.

 Problems during deliberation